International Travel Frequently Asked Questions

 As of May 15, 2015, the OSAIT only requires passport copies for all student travelers.
 Faculty and staff are NOT required to submit a copy of their passport.
 Since passports are sensitive, confidential documents, the copies are shredded once the travelers return.

-16. Do I need to file international travel forms for Puerto Rico?
+16. Do I need to enter travel in the Travel Registry for Puerto Rico?

 No. Travelers going to a U.S. Territory (Puerto Rico, Guam, US Virgin Islands, American Samoa, Northern Mariana Islands) should follow domestic travel procedures.
 However, CISI insurance is available for purchase for these locations.

-17. Do I need to file international travel forms for Canada?
+17. Do I need to enter travel in the Travel Registry for Canada?

 Yes.
 Since Canada now requires a passport for all U.S. citizens to enter the country, the forms are also required.

 18. Are there additional steps needed for travel to Mexico?

 The Mexico Travel Warning is divided by state.
 When a Mexican state is listed as “no advisory is in effect,” no additional documentation is required.